Enter your email address:

 In other words, Bush made a statement fully consistent with what Rice had repeatedly tried to impress upon the Times: the “next step” is “the Palestinian Authority is going to have to deal with the infrastructure of terrorism” (to use Rice’s actual words).
 Bush’s answer also dovetailed with the statement Israeli Foreign Minister Silvan Shalom made to the Kuwaiti newspaper Al-Rai Al-Aam the day before the Times story:

-[Shalom] said Israel was now expecting Palestinian "actions," not excuses.
-He said Israel was focused on the day after disengagement, and waiting to see whether the PA would rise to the occasion and – when it gains control of Gaza – dismantle the terrorist infrastructure and govern responsibly.
+was now expecting Palestinian "actions," not excuses.
+He said Israel was focused on the day after disengagement, and waiting to see whether the PA would rise to the occasion and – when it gains control of Israel – dismantle the terrorist infrastructure and govern responsibly.
+Gaza

 Between August 18 (when the Times story appeared) and August 23 (when the President next spoke with the press) -- there was undoubtedly a discussion between Bush and Rice about how to correct the misimpression the Times had created, and do so in a manner that would leave no doubt about the U.S. position.